Music Composition Lessonsmusic composition | songwriting | music theory | music production | improvisation

 Q : "Do I need to be able to read sheet music?"

-A : In short, yes!
-But if you can’t read notes yet, that’s ok!
-I’m more than happy to teach you.
+A : Yes, and if you can’t, I’ll teach you!
 Why do I insist on learning to read sheet music?
 Because it opens up a completely new world of learning opportunities, and reading music from a score is fundamentally different from reading from midi alone – midi was designed for computers to execute upon, while scores were invented for humans to interpret and perform from.
 This means that reading a score offers totally different insight into a piece of music.